CarlosGitto/Start_A_Vue_Project/README.md

-# Starting a new Vue 3 project for linux with bootstrap and Fontawesome
+# Starting a new Vue 3 project for linux with Bootstrap 5 and Fontawesome

 Please be sure you have install `Node.js` before continue